idaholab/moose/modules/phase_field/doc/content/source/kernels/NestedKKSSplitCHCRes.md

-# NestKKSSplitCHCRes
+# NestedKKSSplitCHCRes

-!syntax description /Kernels/NestKKSSplitCHCRes
+!syntax description /Kernels/NestedKKSSplitCHCRes

 Kim-Kim-Suzuki (KKS) nested solve kernel (3 of 3) for two-phase or multiphase models.
 A kernel for the split Cahn-Hilliard term.
 This kernel operates on the global concentration $c_i$ as the non-linear variable.